TyreekHaynes/Infiltra-Firmware-trial/README.md

 - Download the appropriate **Signal X Firmware** package for your device.

 ### 2️⃣ **Flash the Firmware**
+- Use our **[WebFlasher](https://signalx.ddns.net/)** for a seamless flashing experience.
-**Detailed instructions for various devices including Flipper Zero, M5Stick, Cardputer, and others.**
+- Follow device-specific flashing instructions for Flipper Zero, M5Stick, Cardputer, and others.

 ---